FlavScents AInsights Entry for Heptyl Acetate (CAS: 112-06-1)

 3. Natural Occurrence & Formation

 Heptyl acetate occurs naturally in various fruits, including apples and pears, contributing to their characteristic aromas.
-It can be formed through enzymatic reactions in fruits or synthesized via esterification of heptanol with acetic acid.
-Its presence in natural sources supports its designation as a "natural flavor" in certain regulatory contexts.
+It can also be formed through the esterification of heptanol with acetic acid, a reaction commonly utilized in industrial synthesis.
+The presence of heptyl acetate in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks, depending on its method of extraction and processing.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs